PaddlePaddle/PaddleX/docs_new_en/pipeline_usage/tutorials/information_extration_pipelines/document_scene_information_extraction_en.md

 # PP-ChatOCRv3-doc Pipeline Usage Tutorial

 ## 1. Introduction to PP-ChatOCRv3-doc Pipeline
-Document Scene Information Extraction v3 (PP-ChatOCRv3) is a unique intelligent analysis solution for documents and images developed by PaddlePaddle.
+PP-ChatOCRv3-doc is a unique intelligent analysis solution for documents and images developed by PaddlePaddle.
 It combines Large Language Models (LLM) and OCR technology to provide a one-stop solution for complex document information extraction challenges such as layout analysis, rare characters, multi-page PDFs, tables, and seal recognition.
 By integrating with ERNIE Bot, it fuses massive data and knowledge to achieve high accuracy and wide applicability.

 ![](https://github.com/user-attachments/assets/90cb740b-7741-4383-bc4c-663f9d042d02)